- Snakes have chromatophores in their skin that produced limited colors that blend to produce hues of brighter, unique coloration.

-Snakes are quite the unique animals, moving quickly without legs, climbing trees, even changing colors.
+Snakes are quite unique animals, moving quickly without legs, climbing trees, and even changing colors.
 One of the most amazing things about these reptiles is how many species exist.
-Currently, we know that there are over 3,000 species of snakes, sporting different scale patterns and colors which make it easy for us to identify them.
+Currently, we know that there are over 3,000 species of snakes, sporting different scale patterns and colors which makes it easy for us to identify them.
 While a lot of snakes have dull and unremarkable scales, several species look almost unreal.

 According to Bernard Bechtel’s book; Color and Pattern in Snakes, the chromatophores in snake’s skins are limited to the production of basic colors like black, red, yellow, and the reflected hues of iridophores.
 However, due to the interaction of these colors, we can find other colors and patterns of snake scales such as blue, purple, brown, etc.

 So why aren’t all snakes simply brown or green?
 Well, they have adapted to their environments so that they can camouflage themselves or deter predators.
 Some coloration patterns can even lure in prey for the snake to easily catch.

 In this article, we’ll be exploring nine species of snakes with cool patterns that emphasize just how beautiful and creative nature is.